 More than great food, it's a way of life.

-Food Security for Your Family
+True Food Security

-Ecologically Positive Impact
+Positive Ecologically Impact

-East Sussex Farm Plan
+Sussex Farm Plan

 Where our vision becomes reality.

-Our East Sussex farm is the heart of My Little Farm, the first in a growing network of member-owned farms across the UK.
+Our Sussex farm is the heart of My Little Farm, the first in a growing network of member-owned farms across the UK.

 It’s where our vision becomes reality, showing how regenerative farming, community life, and land protection can work together in harmony.